-Until I was 26 years old, I was a full time consumer.
+Until the age of 26, I was a full time consumer.

 Movies, series, news, porn, social media, games, drinks, restaurants, food deliveries, clothing and so on.

-I was consuming all that, every week, like most people around me.
+I consumed it all, every week, like most people around me.

 One day, I asked myself a question :

-I am spending most of my time consuming stuff but when do I create and what do I create?
+I am spending most of my time consuming stuff but when and what do I create?

 This question led me to this answer: never and nothing.